Concrete Slab Foundation for Carports and Metal Garages

 - Notched Edge Offset – The same as Slope Edge Offset.
 We recommend to apply this option at the location of your garage doors.

-What if I have an existing slab?
+What if I have an existing or larger slab?

 Where should I set the slab / building location?